waltervn/opl3_fpga-apps/README.md

 4. Create a new PetaLinux project:

         petalinux-create -t project -s ZYBO_OPL3_FPGA_2017_4.bsp

+5. Create two new Petalinux apps.
+From the <project_folder>: petalinux-create -t apps --template c --name opl3d --enable petalinux-create -t apps --template install --name midi --enable

-5. Clone the Vivado/PetaLinux-2017.4 branch of this git repository and copy the "midi" and "opl3d" folders into:
+5. Clone the Vivado/PetaLinux-2017.4 branch of this git repository and replace the "midi" and "opl3d" folders in:

         <project-folder>/project-spec/meta-user/recipes-apps

+with the "midi" and "opl3d" folders from the repository.

 6. Edit <project-folder>/project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi and add the following: